JamesChiDuong/IIS_ClassicMcliecehw/README.md

    - Plug your FPGA board

+   - The `FPGA.mk` to change the top modules at TOPMODULES variable

    - The `modules/FPGA/parameter.mk` to change the package following your FPGA.
    Example: my FPGA board is Artix-7 with package csg324